NeuS 2025

 15:30-17:00 Research Paper Oral Presentations

-1. Neuro-symbolic Generative Diffusion Models for Physically Grounded, Robust, and Safe Generation
+1. Neuro-symbolic Generative Diffusion Models for Physically Grounded, Robust, and Safe Generation.
+Jacob Christopher, Michael Cardei, Jinhao Liang and Ferdinando Fioretto

-2. Differentiable Synthesis of Behavior Tree Architectures and Execution Nodes
+3. Differentiable Synthesis of Behavior Tree Architectures and Execution Nodes.
+Yu Huang, Ziji Wu, Kexin Ma and Ji Wang

 Thursday, May 29